JehanneOS/jehanne/doc/hacking/overview.md

 and painless evolution to a build system.

 Thus, to build Jehanne you use the `build` commands.
-Its source code is at `./hacking/src/jehanne/cmd/` and its documantation can be obtained with `build --help`.
+Its source code is at `./hacking/src/jehanne/cmd/` and its documentation can be obtained with `build --help`.

 It consumes small JSON files (usually named `build.json`) describing the